TheLastProject/SimplePresenter/README.txt

 Yes!
 Just make sure to change the slide length to the length of the video and put a YouTube/Vimeo/etc. embed code in the custom HTML field.

 Some gotchas:
-- Make sure to enable autoplay in the embed, or the video won't play
+- Make sure to enable autoplay in the embed, or the video won't play (for YouTube, this means adding &autoplay=1 to the end of the URL)
-- You probably want to manually set the width and height of the iframe to a high value like 99999, Simple Presenter's CSS should keep it from getting bigger than the screen.

 == Screenshots ==